RichardSneyd/coding-kata-platform-backend/readme.md

 # Compiler

 to use the compiler, send a POST request to `{domain.com}/compile`.
-The Request body should include a code property as well as a lang property, which can be set to either 'java' or 'js':
+The Request body should include a `code` property as well as a `lang` property.
+Currently supported language compilers are:
+- java (Java 18.0.2)
+- js (Node 16.16.0)
+- py (Python 3.9.13)

 ```json
 {